Biography of George Bernard Shaw

-1893: Shaw attended a Fabian Society conference at Bradford which saw the creation of the Independent Labour Party (later to become the Labour Party).
+1893: Shaw attends a Fabian Society conference at Bradford which sees the creation of the Independent Labour Party (later to become the Labour Party).

-1897: “The Devils Disciple” was produced in New York as it was deemed unsuitable for the London Stage.
+1897: “The Devils Disciple” is produced in New York as it is deemed unsuitable for the London stage.
+He stands for an uncontested vacancy for a “Vestryman” (Parish Councillor) in the district of St Pancras in London.

 1902: Publication of “Man and Superman”, one of his finest philosophical works.

 1903: Shaw ceases to be a local Councillor.

-1914-18: His “Commonsense about War” was controversial and he lost popularity during the First world War as the public mood was for something a bit more light hearted.
+1914-18: His “Commonsense about War” is controversial and he loses popularity during the First world War as the public mood was for something a bit more light hearted.

 1923: He is approached by the millionaire and founder of Birmingham Repertory Theatre Sir Barry Jackson who wanted to stage the first production of “Back to Methuselah”.

 1925: Shaw is awarded the Nobel Prize for Literature.

-1929: Barry Jackson set up the Malvern Festival with the first season being entirely devoted to the plays of Shaw.
+1929: Barry Jackson sets up the Malvern Festival with the first season being entirely devoted to the plays of Shaw.

 1931: He visits the Soviet Union.

-1932: Shaw made a world tour accompanied by his wife.
+1932: Shaw makes a world tour accompanied by his wife.

-1938: A film version of “Pygmalion” is produced although George Bernard Shaw would not allow any cuts to the dialogue.
+1938: A film version of “Pygmalion” is produced although Shaw would not allow any cuts to the dialogue.

 1945: “Caesar and Cleopatra” is filmed.